13 Top PayPal Scams (And Tips for Avoiding Them)

 Use chargeback

-A chargeback goes outside of PayPal and asks your credit card company to issue a refund because you didn’t receive the product or service for which you paid.
+A chargeback goes outside of PayPal and asks your credit card company to issue a refund because you didn’t receive the product or service you paid for.
 For a buyer, you can follow your credit card’s dispute policy to reverse the charge.
-This is a simple task for all major cards that you can do through their app or website.
+This is a simple task for all major cards, and you can do it through their app or website.

 If you’re a seller and receive a chargeback from a customer you deem invalid or inappropriate, you can dispute this directly with PayPal.
 If you need to dispute a chargeback, you can do so in the Resolution Center.
 PayPal says it takes 30 days to dispute a chargeback and up to 75 days to resolve the issue.